Whisk(e)y

 Argus bar in Chico, California with Matt DeVriendt who was pouring the different Tullibardine whiskies for us to try.
 Joanna and Patrick from Youngs Markets asked me to join them in Argus to taste the different Tullibardines, thank you, I appreciated the invite very much.

-believe is quite young as scotch whiskies go, with the youngest whisky in the bottle being around 6-years-old.
+Anyway, to the whisky.
+This is a No Age Statement (NAS) whisky, which I believe is quite young as scotch whiskies go, with the youngest whisky in the bottle being around 6-years-old.
 Don’t let that put you off, trying this single malt scotch whisky, it is actually a very nice whisky, and I intend to get a bottle for my bar at home.

 The base flavor, at least to my taste buds is of pear, and cream which, again in my head, reminds me of a Glenfiddich, and that is obviously not a bad thing.
 I would suggest if you are in downtown Chico, pop into the Argus Bar, it is known locally as a great cocktail bar, which it is, but it also has a good whisky selection and Mediterranean food.
 That way you can try the “Sovereign” before you buy it, and I’m inclined to think, you will buy it.